 During the holidays, most homes may outrun their electricity bills.
 This is especially true if you use Christmas decorations to add pizzazz to your yards.
-The following Christmas energy saving tips will allow you to enjoy the festivities without overspending.
+The following Christmas energy saving tips will save you money.

-- Plan Accordingly: Carefully determine how many outlets will be needed for your lighting before you decorate.
+- Plan Accordingly: Determine how many outlets are needed for lighting before you decorate.
 This can be achieved by calculating the required wattage for your lighting features.
-Consider having a timer that turns off the lights automatically during late night hours.
+Consider having a timer that turns off the lights automatically at night.

-- Use Candles: Consider using battery operated candles especially for your indoor spaces.
-Candle lighting adds warmth and creates a Christmassy atmosphere.
+- Use Candles: Consider using battery-operated candles especially for your indoor spaces.
+Candle lighting adds warmth and creates a Christmasy atmosphere.
 They help cut your power bills.
 They come in a variety of colors, and they will add a fantastic lighting mood inside the house.
 Battery candles are a good deal especially if you have toddlers in the house.
-Electric candles eliminate the risk of a fire.
-Please read our Christmas light safety tips before you start decorating this season.
+Electric candles cut the risk of a fire.
+Please read our safety tips before you start decorating this season.

 - Use Fiber Optic Lights: Fiber optic decoration is a great way to save on power.
 You only need one bulb to light multiple points.
 Light is sent through the optical cable in alternating colors adding a cool touch to your space.

-- Use reflective lights: Reflective Christmas decorations such as baubles give an illusion of many Christmas lights.
+- Use reflective lights: Reflective Christmas decorations give an illusion of many Christmas lights.
 They give a disco ball effect.